wilsonmar/mac-setup/README.md

    <pre><strong>bash --version | grep 'bash'
    </strong></pre>

-   PROTIP: The attribute "--version" to obtain the version can vary among different commands.
+   PROTIP: The attribute to obtain the version can vary among different commands.
-   "-v" or "version" may be used instead.
+   "--version" or "-v" or "version" may be used.

    Hold the Shift key to press the | (called pipe) key at the upper-right of the keyboard.